apoorvarekha/Cracking-the-Coding-Interview-Javascript-Solutions/README.md

 ## Instructions

-- This repository contains Coding explaination of datastructure and solutions on questions listed in the book.
+- This repository contains coding explaination and solutions on questions listed in the book.

 - So far, codes are available for the first 4 chapters.